hiddentao/weber/README.md

 # Introduction

-**Weber** (German for *weaver*) is a fork of [Hem](https://github.com/maccman/hem) and is useful for compiling, concatenating and minifying scripts, stylesheets and templates when building Javascript web applications.
+Weber (a fork of [Hem](https://github.com/maccman/hem)) compiles, concatenates and minifies scripts, stylesheets and templates **on-the-fly**.

-Weber improves upon Hem by allowing for more flexibility in terms of input sources and multiple build targets.
+Weber improves upon Hem by providing more flexibility in terms of input sources and multiple build targets.
 If Hem is good enough for you then stick with it.
-Otherwise have a look at what Weber can offer you below.
+Otherwise take a look at what Weber can offer you below.

 # Installation